HINDU PRIEST SERVICES

 Kanya Daan

-Kanya means bride and daan means giving away of her hand in marriage to the groom.
-Before Kanya daan is done the brides parents would honour the bride and wash her right toe, symbolising her to be the form of Goddess Laxmi (Goddess of wealth).
-Kanya daan ritual comprises of three steps.
+Kanya means bride and daan means giving her hand in marriage to the groom.
+Before kanya daan, the bride’s parents honour her by washing her right toe, symbolising her the goddess of wealth (Laxmi).
+The kanya daan ritual consists of three steps.

-• Cheda bandhan - (Tying the knot) A scarf is draped around the grooms shoulder and is tied to one end of the brides sari symbolising their union of souls as one.
+• Cheda bandhan - (Tying the knot) A scarf is tied between the groom’s shoulder and the bride’s sari, representing the union of their souls.

 • Hasta Melap - (Joining of the Hands) Scriptures say there is no greater gift than giving a daughters hand in marriage.
 Brides parents take their beloved daughters hand and place it on the grooms right hand.
-The couple promise to be together, to love, care and to be honest and faithful throughout their life.
-Now they would sit together as couple.
+The couple then vows to love, care for, and remain faithful to each other throughout life, before sitting together as husband and wife.

 Agni Pooja and Yagna